Nhorning/Congressional_Survival/README.md

 ## Findings

-1. Members with voting records more aligned with the partisan lean of their districts appear to survive longer
+1. Voting behavior in line with the partisan lean of constituents is an important predictive indicator of congressional survival.

-2. Members with voting records more extreme than the partisan lean of their constituents appear less likely to survive than those with a voting record more moderate than their constituents.
+2. Members with voting records more “extreme” than the partisan lean of their constituents are less likely to survive than those with a more moderate one than their constituents

-3. There is a correlation between longer surviving members and voting records closer to the center of the ideological spectrum of their party.
+3.There is a correlation between longer surviving members and voting records closer to the center of the ideological spectrum of their party.

-4. Voting behavior in line with the partisan lean of constituents is an important indicator of congressional survival.
+## Recomendations

+1. To survive in an R+22 district, pursue one of the most moderate voting records in the house.
+Otherwise survival is highly unlikely.

+2. House members take on less risk by voting more “moderate” than the partisan lean in their district than more “radical.”
+So it is better for the survival of the delegation for members in safe districts to vote less radical than it is for members in swing districts to be less moderate.

 ## Possible Next steps